 Tobacco legislation requires that cigarettes should be sold in packs containing no less than 20 cigarettes.
 It is an offence also to sell confectionaries (sweets, chocolate etc.) aimed at the children’s market, that have been manufactured in such a way as to resemble a tobacco product.

-Cigarettes sold in Ireland including those imported from abroad must have the health warnings and information on nicotine, tar and carbon monoxide levels in both the Irish and English languages.
-Graphic health warnings will be required on the back of the pack from 1 February, 2013.
+Cigarettes sold in Ireland including those imported from abroad must have the health warnings in both the Irish and English languages in addition to graphic health warnings in accordance with size specifications and an agreed library governed by legislation introduced under the Tobacco Products Directive.

-New legal requirements in retail premises since 1 July 2009 include;
+Legal requirements in retail premises introduced since 1 July 2009 include;

 - No advertising or display of tobacco products is permitted in a retail premises that sells tobacco products;